ramseylab/cerenkov/README.md

 # cerenkov
 ## Computational Elucidation of the REgulatory NonKOding Variome

-CERENKOV is a software pipeline and associated machine-learning classifier for identifying regulatory single nucleotide polymorphisms (rSNPs) in the noncoding genome for post-analysis of genetic regions identified in genome-wide association studies (GWAS).
+CERENKOV is a software pipeline and associated machine-learning framework for identifying regulatory single nucleotide polymorphisms (rSNPs) in the noncoding genome for post-analysis of genetic regions identified in genome-wide association studies (GWAS).
 CERENKOV was created by Yao Yao, Zheng Liu,